Active citizenship - teaching democracy through music

 The song supports content within the HASS Civics and Citizenship sub-strand for Years 5, 6 and 7 of the Australian Curriculum and the Civics and Citizenship strand for Years 7, 8, and 9 of the Australian Curriculum.
 It is also supports the Literacy General Capabilities for Years 5-10.

 - As an introduction to civics and citizenship and democracy

 - As a revision of civics and citizenship and democracy

 - As a way to engage your students with issues in your school/community – see the Student Representative and Pastoral Care Group Resource below

 - If you have a school choir, sing the song at an assembly or concert

-Make a music video to accompany the song – stay tuned for a schools competition for this activity, to be advertised on our Competitions and Challenges page in the next few weeks!
+Make a music video to accompany the song – competition entries due 26th November 2019 – see our Competitions and Challenges page for more information!

 Teacher and student resources